These can be some of the easiest - or some of the most challenging - documents to find.

 Bloomberg Law (Temple Law access)

-Bloomberg Law’s Docket Search allows users to search across federal and state dockets.
-While the federal dockets are kept up-to-date, state (especially county court) dockets lag, so it’s best to double-check the local court’s website.
-Law students can request the documents on federal court dockets for free.
+Bloomberg Law’s Docket Search allows users to search across federal and select state court dockets.
+While the federal dockets are kept up-to-date, state dockets tend to lag or not be updated, so it’s best to double-check the local court’s website as well.
+Law students can request federal case documents for free, up to a $1500 limit.

 Lexis Courtlink (Temple Law access)